Sebasfac/mlops_zoomcamp_project_car_price_prediction/README.md

 The folder dashboards contain one table with calculated metrics on different subsets of the dataset.

 ### Predictions
-For the predictions there is the file car_price_predictor.py which is used with the Prefect server running.
+For predicting car prices there is the file car_price_predictor.py which is used with the Prefect server running.
 The folder tests contain the respective unit tests which can be run by the CLI with the following command:

 pytest tests/

-For the pylint exceptions a file pylintrc is used.
+For the pylint exceptions a file .pylintrc is used.

 The Makefile contains a run of a few quality checks too.